F5ChannelSE/f5channel-demos/source/class1/module1/module.rst

 #.
 Attack Search API of app protected by **juice_awaf** policy

-   - Paste the following path in your browser's location bar
+   - Click on API attack bookmark and change ip address to 10.1.10.145 or paste the following in your browser's location bar

    .. code-block:: none